LivLilli/MIDA/README.md

 # DUBBI:

-* prepro: no one-hot encoding
+* prepro: no one-hot encoding.

+* bc df: id si o no?

 * early stoppping: if simple moving average of length 5 of the error deviance does not improve (?);